n1gp/cudaSDR/README.md

 Using the Hermes-Lite I can do 16 rcvrs @ 48Khz and 8 @ 192Khz.

+NOTES:

+> 7 rcvrs requires a protocol change which currently only the Hermes-Lite rtl supports.

 I have only compiled and used this on linux.